History of scuba diving: Recreational scuba training and certification

 The need for formalised training was recognised due to the high number of recreational scuba accidents.
 This started with informal training and led to the creation of training and certification agencies.
-BS-AC was formed in 1953, CMAS in 1959, NAUI in 1960 and PADI in 1966.
+BSAC was formed in 1953, CMAS in 1959, NASDS in 1960 NAUI in 1960 and PADI in 1966.

 The sport of scuba diving had its roots among the multitude of small enthusiastic snorkelling and spearfishing clubs in the decades just before and after the Second World War.
 After the invention of the "aqualung" by Cousteau and Gagnan, the first commercially marketed underwater breathing apparatus became available for sale for sporting purposes in the late 1940s.

 In 1951, Jim Auxie Jr and Chuck Blakeslee started a magazine called The Skin Diver (later renamed Skin Diver Magazine).
 Neal Earl Hess, who had been teaching divers for two years, contributed to its column "The Instructors Corner", to inform readers about scuba.
 He soon established a column called "The National Diving Patrol" as a section to name new skin and scuba diving "instructors".
 Still, no official training and certifying agency existed, except for the training and resources provided by the military (Underwater Demolition Teams) and dive clubs.

 Graduate students Conrad Limbaugh and Andy Rechnitzer used two of the first aqualungs brought to the US in 1948 on the California coast and enrolled at Scripps Institution of Oceanography in 1950, where they informally tutored some of their colleagues.
 After a student diver at another university died in a scuba accident in 1952, Scripps administration got Limbaugh to produce the first formal scuba training manual and course in the US.
 Training and emergency procedures such as the buddy system, buddy breathing, and scuba ditch and recovery were introduced and developed by Limbaugh and Rechnitzer.
 They workshopped possible emergencies and developed workable responses, which became standard practice for professional and recreational scuba diving.
 Ditching scuba equipment and recovering it from the bottom were done as psychological preparation for emergencies.
 Stress training by subjecting the trainee to emergencies by knocking off masks and mouthpieces underwater and closing off air supplies were used as a way to assess reaction to stress and accustom the diver to responding promptly and usefully to an emergency.
 The buddy system was established as a useful way to help manage an emergency by having a competent person to assist.
 Rechnitzer claims to have suggested the buddy system to Hanauer, and they followed up by developing a workable buddy breathing system for the twin-hose regulator.
 Some of these practices were later modified or dropped from training when equipment changed, or they were seen as obstacles to expanding the recreational diving industry.
 Others remained, or were retained by some training organisations as they were considered to produce a more resilient diver.